Carla-de-Beer/cartoon-photo-classifier/deployment/tensorflow-serving-deployment/README.md

 {'predictions': [[0.675242066]]}
 ```

-Cartoons are classified as being close to 0, and photos as close to 1.
-In this case the model predicted the input image, we know to be a photo, with 67.542% certainty as being a photo.
+Cartoons are expected to return a result close to 0, and photos close to 1.
+In this case the model predicted the input image, we know to be a photo, as a photo with 67.542% certainty.

 <br/>
 <p align="center">